IBMSpectrumComputing/lsf-python-api/README.md

 and type:

 `$ python setup.py build`
+or `$ python3 setup.py build`

 `$ sudo python setup.py install`
+or `$ sudo python3 setup.py install`

 To instead build an RPM:

 `$ python setup.py bdist_rpm`
+or `$ python3 setup.py bdist_rpm`

 Resulting RPMs will be placed in the dist directory

 ## Release Notes

+### Release 1.0.6
+- Support Python3
+    * If you install Python2 and Python3 in the different directories on the same host, you may build & install LSF Python API package separately with Python2 and Python3.
+      After doing this, you can run Python2 script or Python3 script by using `$ python your_lsf_script`
+      or `$ python3 your_lsf_script`.

 ### Release 1.0.5
 - Resolve compatibility issue